BrnCPrz/PedyR/README.md

 ## References

-THE Meuwissen and Z Luo, 1992.
+ * Meuwissen THE and Luo Z, 1992.
 Computing inbreeding coefficients in large populations.
 Genet.
 Sel.
 Evol.
 24, 305-313.
+ * Kahn AB, 1962.
+"Topological sorting of large networks", Communications of the ACM.